6 Traditional Vietnamese Cultural Values to Know About

 Most people celebrate the Hung King festival to show gratitude to the creator of the country.
 This cultural beauty is an indispensable part of the spiritual life of the Vietnamese people.

-Although worshipping ancestors and the Hung King is a traditional custom and a valuable belief, not a Vietnamese religion with enough teachings, it takes an essential role in forming social awareness.
+Although worshipping ancestors and the Hung King is a traditional custom and a valuable belief, not a Vietnamese religion with enough teachings, it is essential in forming social awareness.
 This cultural feature has existed and strongly developed in Vietnamese life today.

 3. Beliefs live in Vietnamese culture